-After dinner, William tried to beg off after dinner and return home; his largely sleepless night, combined with his busy day and some lingering jet lag, had begun to catch up with him in spite of his nap in the park.
+After dinner, William tried to beg off and return home; his largely sleepless night, combined with his busy day and some lingering jet lag, had begun to catch up with him in spite of his nap in the park.
 But Charles looked so disappointed at this abrupt end to the evening that William relented, agreeing on a quick after-dinner drink.

 “Excellent!”
 Charles said.
 “And I know just the place.
 I doubt you’ve been there, and it’s an experience you can’t miss.”

 The bar Charles had in mind was in the Fairmont Hotel, a bastion of somewhat stodgy elegance.
 William was relieved; any bar at the Fairmont would be exclusive, comfortable and, above all, peaceful.
 Sipping cognac while ensconced in a leather armchair, perhaps with jazz music in the background, would be a pleasant way to wind down before heading home to bed.

 They passed through the hotel lobby and Charles led the way to the elevators, stepping into one whose doors stood open.
 He pressed the “T” button.